 In very simplified terms, dry soil is made up of solid material and air pockets, called pore spaces (the pore space of soil contains the liquid and gas phases of soil).
 A typical volumetric ratio of soil would be 55% solid material and 45% pore space.

-As water is added to the dry soil, the pore spaces begin to fill with water.
+As water is add to the dry soil, the pore spaces begin to fill with water.
 Soil that seems damp to the touch might now have 55% minerals, 35% pore space and 10% water.
 So this would be an example of 10% volumetric water content.

 Soil Moisture Sensor Pinout